Make a claim early – but do not negotiate until you are ready.

 The situation has been exacerbated in the state of Texas which allows insurance companies to defend claims against their own insured with employee lawyers.
 While the conflict of interest is clear, nevertheless, the ability to use an in-house employee attorney reduces the costs to the insurance company of defending a lawsuit.

 Do not threaten a lawsuit unless you are prepared to follow through and even then, it is not anything that will worry the insurer.
+If you have been injured in a car accident, at the minimum speak with a car accident attorney before you do the adjuster.
+Most of the better attorneys offer free consultations to accident victims who are hurt.

 Some insurance companies require a lawsuit to get reasonable.